 PHASE I: This topic is intended for technology proven ready to move directly into a Phase II.
 Therefore, a Phase I award is not required.
-The offeror is required to provide detail and documentation in the Direct to Phase II proposal which demonstrates accomplishment of a "Phase I-like" effort, including a feasibility study.
+The offeror is required to provide detail and documentation in the Direct to Phase II proposal which demonstrates accomplishment of a "Phase I like" effort, including a feasibility study.
 This includes determining, insofar as possible, the scientific and technical merit and feasibility of ideas appearing to have commercial potential.
 It must have validated the product-market fit between the proposed solution and a potential AF stakeholder.
 The offeror should have defined a clear, immediately actionable plan with the proposed solution and the AF customer.
 The feasibility study should have:

-- -Identified the prime potential AF end user(s) for the non-Defense commercial offering to solve the AF need, i.e., how it has been modified; - -Described integration cost and feasibility with current mission-specific products; - -Described if/how the demonstration can be used by other DoD or Governmental customers.
+- -Identified the prime potential AF end user(s) for the non-Defense commercial offering to solve the AF need, i.e., how it has been modified; - -Described integration cost and feasibility with current mission-specific products; and - -Described if/how the demonstration can be used by other DoD or Governmental customers.

-PHASE II: Eligibility for D2P2 is predicated on the offeror having performed a "Phase I-like" effort at least in part separate from the SBIR Programs.
-Under the phase II effort, the offeror shall sufficiently develop the technical approach, product, or process in order to conduct a small number of advanced manufacturing and/or sustainment relevant demonstrations.
+PHASE II: Under the Phase II effort, the offeror shall sufficiently develop the technical approach, product, or process in order to conduct a small number of advanced manufacturing and/or sustainment relevant demonstrations.
 Identification of manufacturing/production issues and or business model modifications required to further improve product or process relevance to improved sustainment costs, availability, or safety, should be documented.
 Air Force sustainment stakeholder engagement is paramount to successful validation of the technical approach.
 These Phase II awards are intended to provide a path to commercialization, not the final step for the proposed solution.